kumohakasemk9/MUGENSFFReaderLibJava/Readme.md

 - int ListIndexesByGroupNo(int grp)
 Find images having the same group number as grp,
 then returns indexes.
 Returning array will be sorted by index, not by Image Number.

 Other functions:
+- GetSFFVersion()
+Returns 1 when reading sffv1, 2 when sffv2.
 - closeSFF()
 Call it when application exit.
 Buffering all image data and calling it is recommended.
 (sff file is closed but you can still get sff information, but you can not do